 Mount Vernon is also doing their part to make sure the safety of its officers.
 The City recently held an active shooter training and has their officers patrol in pairs.
 Fatigate says he is encouraging officers to get to know people in the community and learn their names, in the old-school fashion of policing.
 He has asked his officers to put any fear aside, make sure they are aware of their surroundings and to be visible and alert while patrolling and writing reports.

-Fatigate told Westchester Woman that he is asking his officers to “speak to people the way you’d want people speak to your mother,” to keep communication calm and open.
+Fatigate told Westchester Woman that he is asking his officers to “speak to people the way you’d want people to speak to your mother,” to keep communication calm and open.

 He says the department will create an emphasis on cultural diversity and sensitivity training, so officers better know how to deal with people from different racial and religious backgrounds or those with mental illness.

 “We have a lot of police officers that aren’t from Mount Vernon,” said Fatigate. “[Cultural diversity] It’s a new thing for a lot of them and that’s what we’re trying to get around.
 For some of the cops, this is the first job they’ve had.
 It’s scary to be given a gun and have all this power and have to control a situation which they’ve never had to encounter in real life.”